-Online marketing has become such a competitive environment, with Amazon and Big Box stores having an unbeatable price advantage and offering same day FREE delivery.
-Online retailers are spending millions on SEO, paid advertising, content marketing, communicating and technology.
+Online marketing has become such a competitive environment, with Amazon and Big Box stores having an unbeatable price advantage and offering same-day FREE delivery.
+Online retailers are spending millions on SEO, paid advertising, content marketing, communication, and technology.
 The online playing field is so transparent and congested that the latest internet marketing techniques will be negated.
 Small businesses should return to fundamental marketing principles and focus on great products: Great Products Always WIN!

 -Bob Shirilla, Owner of Simply Bags